-Kia ora koutou, my name is Jennie Corbett and I am the Junior School Team Leader for 2021.
+Kia ora koutou, my name is Jennie Corbett and I am the Junior School Team Leader.
 I have had many years teaching experience and enjoy all levels from New Entrants to Year 6.
 I have a strong interest in play based learning and creating an environment that promotes learning through real life situations.
 I am also the curriculum leader for Mathematics.
 I live locally with my husband and three children and enjoy spending time with friends and family.

 Year 5 Classroom Teacher

 Kia Ora I'm Leah Smythe.
 I love teaching at Raureka School and have taught at various HB schools for many years.
 I am currently teaching a Year 5 class and love the diversity and enthusiasm of our Raureka children.
 I am a passionate, dedicated and creative teacher who likes to make learning enjoyable for all my students.
 I belong to a beautiful blended family of seven which keeps me busy and entertained.
 My door is always open for Whānau to visit and celebrate their children's success in Room 19.